Localize/localize-node/README.md

 ----------

 - All callbacks are passed an error and response: `callback(err, res)`.
-- Please refer to Localize's [API Docs](https://help.localizejs.com/reference#api-overview) for endpoint details.
+- Please refer to Localize's [API Docs](https://help.localizejs.com/reference#api-overview) for the most up-to-date endpoint details.

 **localizeServices.project**